astronomer/airflow-guides/guides/marketo-to-redshift.md

 ---
-title: "Marketo API to Redshift"
+title: "Marketo API to Redshift with Airflow"
 description: "Use Airflow to ingest data from the Marketo API to Redshift"
 date: 2018-05-23T00:00:00.000Z
 slug: "marketo-to-redshift"